 Tolerance of Those With Different Faiths And Beliefs

 Our core value of Respect ensures tolerance of those who have different faiths and beliefs.
 Brentnall Community Primary School is a truly diverse school: our school community represents more than thirty countries and more than twenty languages are spoken.
 We enhance pupils’ understanding of different faiths and beliefs through religious education, PSHE education and collaboration with schools in different settings to participate in shared projects and celebrations.
 We welcome a wide range of visitors to our school and we take part in stimulating and thought provoking educational visits to deepen our understanding of and respect for the multi-cultural society in which we live.

 Click on the link below for an overview of British Values at our school:

 We actively promote our British Values and it is our duty to challenge those who behave in a manner contrary to those values.

-Click on the link below for our British Values Policy.
+For more information, please click on the link below where you will find our British Values Policy.